-43 FATF Guidance for A Risk Based Approach: Legal Professionals (June 2019) p10
+44 FATF Guidance for A Risk Based Approach: Legal Professionals (June 2019) p10

-44 "....
+45 "....
 Legal professional privilege is an established concept.
 As a non-lawyer, I accept that it is a complicated issue.
 However, professional legal advisers ought to know whether legal privilege applies; indeed, if they do not, there are people whom they can consult."
 Lord Rooker HL Deb 27 May 2002 vol 635 c1087

-45 The term "irresistible inference" as used in R v Anwoir [2008] EWCA Crim 1354 in the context of criminal property, done.
-It is helpful to record that analysis, but care is required as to circulation and storage of the record to avoid the potential for subsequent unintended disclosure.
+46 The term "irresistible inference" as used in R v Anwoir [2008] EWCA Crim 1354 in the context of criminal property,

-46 Per Longmore, LJ, R v Da Silva [2006] EWCA Crim 1654 at para 16, This decision turned on the interpretation of "suspicion" for the purposes of 93A(1)(a) of the Criminal Justice Act 1988.
-There is no material difference between the concepts for the purposes of the interpretation of suspicion under POCA,
+47 Per Longmore, LJ, R v Da Silva [2006] EWCA Crim 1654 at para 16, This decision turned on the interpretation of "suspicion" for the purposes of 93A(1)(a) of the Criminal Justice Act 1988.
+There is no material difference between the concepts for the purposes of the interpretation of suspicion under POCA, action against the lawyer for failure to make either a required50 or an authorised disclosure.51

-47 FATF Guidance for A Risk Based Approach: Legal Professionals (June 2019) p11
+48 FATF Guidance for A Risk Based Approach: Legal Professionals (June 2019) p11